-These early career faculty members, who have already been honored for their development and implementation of novel educational approaches in a variety of engineering disciplines, will participate in the National Academy of Engineering’s (NAE) 3rd annual U.S. Frontiers of Engineering Education Symposium.
+These early-career faculty members, who have already been honored for their development and implementation of novel educational approaches in a variety of engineering disciplines, will participate in the National Academy of Engineering’s (NAE) 3rd annual U.S. Frontiers of Engineering Education Symposium.

 “In our increasingly global and competitive world, the United States needs to marshal its resources to address the strategic shortfall of engineering leaders in the next decades,” said Edward F. Crawley, Ford Professor of Engineering at Massachusetts Institute of Technology, and the chair of the FOEE planning committee.
 “By holding this event, we have recognized some of the finest young engineering educators in the nation, and will better equip them to transform the educational process at their universities.”

 Striegel, who was instrumental in the development of unique course materials involving the Nintendo Wii and programming new applications for physical therapy and rehabilitation efforts using low-cost gaming components, joined the University in 2003.
 His research interests encompass networking, computer security, accessible rehabilitation, and engineering education.
-His research has received multiple best paper awards from Institute of Electrical and Electronics Engineers (IEEE) Healthcom and USENIX LISA.
+His research has received multiple best paper awards from the Institute of Electrical and Electronics Engineers (IEEE) Healthcom and USENIX LISA.

 In addition to receiving the Faculty Early Career (CAREER) Award from the National Science Foundation in 2004, Striegel has received research excellence and teaching excellence awards from Iowa State University, a new faculty fellow grant from Frontiers in Education and a Notre Dame Computer Science and Engineering faculty award for teaching.